microsoft/microsoft-r/rserver-arm-templates/one-box-configuration/linux/README.md

 and start [Publishing Web Services](https://msdn.microsoft.com/en-us/microsoft-r/operationalize/data-scientist-manage-services).

-To connect to your Linux virtual machine using SSH, use the following command: ssh <adminUsername>@<Public IP address>
+To connect to your Linux virtual machine, you can SSH into its Public IP address.